Release Date(s)1967 (April 27, 2021)

 The Good, the Bad and the Ugly was shot on 35 mm photochemical film in 2-perf Techniscope format using Arriflex 35 IIC cameras with spherical lenses.
 It was finished on film at the 2.39:1 aspect ratio for its theatrical release.
 Multiple versions of the film have been shown over the years, including a 177-minute International Version.
 But for its debut on 4K Ultra HD, Kino Lorber Studio Classics has opted to include the 161-minute U.S. Theatrical Cut only (due to the cost of proper remastering and disc replication).
 But that remastering effort has paid off handsomely, as the Theatrical Cut has simply never looked better that it does here.
 Many of you will already be aware that the company first released this film on Blu-ray back in 2017 (see our review here), mastered from a 2014 4K scan of the original camera negative.
 Unfortunately, the company didn’t have the budget at the time to do a proper color grade, and thus the HD image quality was a decidedly mixed bag.
 For this 4K release—which is sourced from that same scan—they’ve finally gone the extra mile, digitally remastering the image and properly grading the color—and the result is glorious.
 Gone are the uneven color and the pale yellow cast visible throughout the entire film.
 And though this presentation does not include HDR (more on that in a moment), the Rec.
 709 SDR benefits from a 10-bit color space.
 The palette retains its intended warm look, but skin tones, skies, and arid Spanish landscapes (which double for the American West) have never looked more natural.
 The overall contrast is improved too; blacks no longer appear gray as they did on the previous Blu-ray.
 There are still some shadows that looked crushed here and there, and the occasional highlight—particularly in bright skies—is a tad blown out.
 But this is an artifact of the age and condition of the original camera negative; had HDR been applied, these issues would only have been magnified.
 So it’s important not to be knee-jerk in your reaction to the lack of HDR.
 The simple reality is that not every photochemical negative has surviving contrast and color information to allow for HDR.
 The good news is that the added image detail visible in true 4K is a wonder to behold.
 Dirt, grit, stone, fabric—all of the fine texturing benefits from native 4K.
 Image grain is visible at a medium-strong level, certainly appropriate to this film, and it’s consistently even and organic throughout.
 On a personal note, I’ve seen this film many times over the years—the first time as the projectionist for a proper cinema studies screening—yet I have never seen it looking this good before.
 For that reason, and even though it isn’t perfect, the image quality here gets an A from me.
 One should never let perfect be the enemy of the good.
 And this presentation is very, very good.

-Audio is present on the 4K disc in the same lossless English 5.1 and 2.0 mono DTS-HD Master Audio mixes found on the 2017 Blu-ray release, and that’s just fine.
-The 2.0 is closest to the original theatrical experience, so it’s definitely the preferred option, but the 5.1 mix still retains much of the same sonic character, albeit with a slightly wider soundstage and a bit of added surround activity for effects and music.
+Audio is present on the 4K disc in lossless English 5.1 and 2.0 mono DTS-HD Master Audio, but here’s the exciting thing—neither is the same track as was found on the 2017 Blu-ray release.
+Instead, the 2.0 mono offering is the original uncompressed PCM monaural track previously only available on the 1993 MGM laserdisc release!
+The new 5.1 mix has been derived from this PCM source as well, which means this film hasn’t sounded this good at home in decades.
+(Tip of the hat to the Kino Lorber Studio Classics team for going the extra mile on this!)
+The 2.0 mono is definitely the preferred option, but the 5.1 mix still retains much of the same sonic character, albeit with a slightly wider soundstage and a bit of added surround activity for effects and music.
 The overall tone is full sounding and Ennio Morricone’s remarkable score is offered in excellent fidelity.
 You will still hear a bit of analog hiss occasionally, especially during blustering cannon fire, but the dialogue remains clear and clean.
 And of course, as Leone’s method was to loop all of his films’ dialogue in post-production (and many of his actors delivered lines in their native Italian and thus were later dubbed into English), the occasional lip sync mismatch must be forgiven.
 Optional English subtitles are also included.

 Kino Lorber Studio Classics’ 4K disc includes the following special features: